lidia-k/PatternX-Duplicate-Finder/README.md

 ### How to run the duplicate finder

-Depending on which step you want to implement, you can adjust the run file, and run `python3 run.py penumbra`
+Depending on which step you want to implement, you can adjust the run file, and run `python3 run.py --project penumbra`

 **Step 1.
 Process and load the csv files to Neo4J.**

 - Input: The original csv files and the cypher files should reside in /src/data.
-- Usage: `DataProcessor().import_csv_to_neo4j()` and `DataProcessor().add_text_props` in the run file.
+- Usage: `DataProcessor().import_csv_to_neo4j()` in the run file.
+If you want to run RAG, also run `DataProcessor().add_text_props`.
 - Output: Check Neo4j GUI (localhost:7474) to see there is data loaded properly.
-There should be a text property for all the nodes that summarize the properties.
-The text properties will be used for similary search, by using a language model.
+If you ran `DataProcessor().add_text_props`, there should be text properties for all the nodes that summarize their properties.
+The text properties will be used for similary search, doing RAG.

 **Step 2.
 Validate NPIs and names against the government registry.**